UTCS-ML-course/utcs-ml-course.github.io/info/class_policy.md

 - Projects turned in late will be subject to the following penalties: 1 day = 5%, 2 days = 10%, 3 days = 20%, 4 days = 40%, more than 4 days = not accepted.

 Extensions:
 - If you are having health or personal problems, definitely take it easy.
-See GradSupport or S-Cubed and ask them to [contact us](mailto:lpk@mit.edu) and we will make arrangements for extensions.
+Email us and we will make arrangements for extensions.
 - *There will be no further extensions given for other reasons*

 ## Collaboration with humans and computers